simgrid/simgrid/docs/source/app_s4u.rst

 When **communicating**, data is not directly sent to other actors but posted onto a |Mailbox|_ that serve as rendez-vous point between communicating actors.
-This means that you don't need to know who you are talking to, you just put your communication `Send` request in a mailbox, and it will be matched with a complementary `Receive` request.
+This means that you don't need to know who you are talking to, you just put your communication `Put` request in a mailbox, and it will be matched with a complementary `Get` request.
 Alternatively, actors can interact through **classical synchronization mechanisms** such as |Barrier|_, |Semaphore|_,
 |Mutex|_ and |ConditionVariable|_.